Storidge/cio-user-docs/cioctl_cli/migrate.md

 `cioctl migrate docker <docker-volume> <storidge-volume> [options]`

 Copy files from a docker named volume to a Storidge volume.
-Storidge volume will be automatically created if it does not exist.
+The Storidge volume will be automatically created if it does not exist.

+A docker named volume is broadly defined as any volume that is listed in `docker volume ls` regardless of the volume driver.

 <h3>Options</h3>